KaiEkkrin/afk/README.txt

  - Boost (AFK currently links with boost_chrono, boost_random, boost_system and boost_thread.
 I used version 1.53)
  - SConstruct, the python build system.

 I have tested AFK on Nvidia Fermi based GPUs using the binary "nvidia" driver, and an AMD VLIW5 GPU using the binary "fglrx" driver.
-It doesn't work on Intel integrated graphics at the current time.
 Some day I hope to make it run on a broader range of hardware and operating systems.

 Build and run example:

   scons -j 4
   ./build/release/afk

+If you have only OpenCL 1.1 headers and/or libraries, and not 1.2 or later (e.g. on an Nvidia system), pass --opencl11 to the scons command.

 AFK is not currently self documenting.
 Default key bindings are:
  - Middle mouse button to capture the mouse